Kaligula1987/dumb-login-test/README.md

 cd path/to/folder

+Select all files and open with VScode

+In Terminal:
 npm install

 npm start

-go to browser and type int URL: localhost:3000/login.asp , start hacking :D
+go to browser and type int URL: localhost:3000/login.asp ,

+start hacking :D

 have fun!!!

 https://buymeacoffee.com/lukassimun